-The actuarial assumptions used in the December 31, 2014 and 2013 valuations were based on the results of an actuarial experience study for the period January 1, 2005 through December 31, 2009.
+The actuarial assumptions used in the December 31, 2015 valuations were based on the results of an actuarial experience study for the period January 1, 2010 through December 31, 2014.
+The actuarial assumptions used in the December 31, 2014 valuations were based on the results of an actuarial experience study for the period January 1, 2005 through December 31, 2009.